 6. Install a Solar Panel System

-If rural homeowners want to go the extra mile on energy efficiency, solar panels are another great source of renewable energy.
+If rural homeowners want to go the extra mile on energy efficiency, solar panels are another great source of renewable energy, especially if you’re interested in having a passive house.
 When you go solar, you can generate your own clean electricity and lock in stable electricity rates for decades.

 Solar panels don’t come cheap but their prices have fallen by more than 70 percent over the last decade as they’ve become more mainstream.
 In 2008, they averaged $8 per watt produced but now the average cost is about $3.14 per watt.

 Rural homes have space on their side, which is a huge advantage when it comes to planning a solar system or installing heat pumps.
 About 100 square feet of solar panels are required to produce a kilowatt of electricity.
 Residential homes usually produce about five to 10 kilowatts.

 More commonly known as mobile homes, manufactured homes are built in a factory, transported and then installed on-site.
 They tend to be less energy efficient, especially if they’re older, and they’re more expensive to repair.

 They’re also more prevalent in rural America — 20 percent of all rural households live in mobile homes.
 ACEEE estimates that residents of rural mobile homes spend 70 percent more per square foot on energy.